Naya Swiftwater

 Defining trait: Carries a past she rarely speaks of — and a strength built from surviving it.

-Preorder On the Edge of After now!
+Buy On the Edge of After Now!

 Britt Wolfe